mte-iisc/materials-iisc/_pages/opportunities.md

 ---
 Following are a list of open positions available at the Department of Materials Engineering.

+### Advanced Manufacturing & Materials Processing Group (https://lnkd.in/g4cBqJde) (https://lnkd.in/gfhi98yJ)
+in the department of Materials Engineering at IISc, Bengaluru is looking for a Post Doc to work on several ongoing/approved projects

+Qualification:

+Ph.D. in Metallurgical and Materials Engineering/ Production Engg./ Mechanical/ Manufacturing/ Thermal / Aeronautical Engineering/ Physics/Materials/Metallurgy with a good academic record.

+Remuneration:

+Remuneration can vary between Rs.
+31,000/- per month to Rs.
+55,000 + HRA based on academic record and experience of scholars (According to IISc norms)

+Duration:

+1 year and subsequently renewable based on performance

+Desirable skills:

+Experience in working with Computational Fluid Dynamics based Multi-Phase Flow simulation/ Finite Element modelling/ CAD and Solid modelling / Casting & Solidification/Additive Manufacturing/Metal Foam development/Injection Moulding/ Powder Metallurgy/ Bio-ceramics/ Material Characterisation/ Atomistic modelling/ Crystal Plasticity modelling/ Computer languages such as "C" or "Fortran"/Mechanical Metallurgy/Mechanical testing/Ability to conduct experiments and analyse data (microstructure analysis, mechanical testing’s such as monotonic tensile testing, nano-indentation etc.)/ Ability to learn and operate SEM, EBSD, FIB, and TEM.

 ### Advertisement for the Postdoctoral position in Thin Film Heterostructure and Devices: (15 Feb 2023)

 Description:<br>